The psychotherapist-patient privilege, a California evidentiary privilege set forth in California Evidence Code 1014, provides that:

 First, the privilege does not prevent psychotherapists from disclosing certain confidential communications if:

 - The patient is a child under the age of sixteen (16); and

 - The psychotherapist has reasonable cause to believe that the patient has been a victim of a crime and disclosure of the communication is in the child's best interest.29

-Also, the therapist-patient privilege will not apply to information that mental health professionals are required to report under California's Child Abuse & Neglect Reporting Law.30
+Also, the therapist-patient privilege will not apply to information that mental health professionals are required to report under California's Mandatory Reporting Laws.30

 Like other evidentiary privileges in California law, the psychotherapist-patient privilege can be waived by the patient.
 This means that the patient can make the privilege disappear, by either